 If therefore, you have adopted the correct disciplines such as a logical filing system for all the relevant source (original) documents and you have a computerised accounting system that has the kind of functionality mentioned above, then you ought to be ready for a VAT audit more or less anytime.
 It is important to note that you will never really know what the VAT inspector is going to want to see and/or reconcile to, and no two VAT audits will be the same.

 So the best way to “prepare for a VAT audit” is to ensure that you have all the documentation at hand all the time.
 Treat each day as is it if is a VAT audit day!!

-As a matter of interest, Omni accounts offer all the functionality mentioned in this article and more.
+Omni Accounts offers all the functionality mentioned in this article and more.